Skip to main content

 Frequently Asked Questions

-FIRST STATE BANK OF OLMSTED has a Bank Health Score of A (92/100).
+First State Bank of Olmsted has a Bank Health Score of A (92/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 16.73%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST STATE BANK OF OLMSTED holds $73M in total assets and $65M in total deposits.
-It is located in OLMSTED, ILLINOIS (FDIC Certificate #10437).
+First State Bank of Olmsted holds $73M in total assets and $65M in total deposits.
+It is headquartered in Olmsted, Illinois (FDIC Certificate #10437).

-FIRST STATE BANK OF OLMSTED has a Tier 1 capital ratio of 16.73%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.72%, and the return on assets is 1.02%.
+First State Bank of Olmsted has a Tier 1 capital ratio of 16.73%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.72%, and the return on assets is 1.02%.

 Yes.
-FIRST STATE BANK OF OLMSTED is FDIC-insured (Certificate #10437).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First State Bank of Olmsted is FDIC-insured (Certificate #10437).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: